A native formulation of Guangxi, an autonomous region of China

-Our company specially selects Geji as the main ingredient with other proper medicines, such as ginseng, antler, etc, from which the pills are extracted and prepared.
+The company specially selects Geji as the main ingredient with other proper medicines, such as ginseng, antler, etc, from which the pills are extracted and prepared.

 General weakness, weakness due to long illness, or during a chronic disease, overfatigue due to excessive work, degenerative conditions, over-urinating, lumbago due to deficiency of the kidney and liver, difficulty breathing, chronic cough (with or without phlegm).

-CAUTION: This formula can be very stimulating and should not be taken by those with YIN deficiency heat.
+NOTE: This formula can be very stimulating and should not be taken by those with YIN deficiency heat.
 Also, do not take during common cold or similar condition.
 Not suitable for pregnant women.